Exercise and Obesity

 4) If your leg muscles are weak, try non-weight-bearing activities, such as aquatic exercise, and arm and leg cycling.

-5) Do not be too concerned about your weight during the early stages of the program.
+5) Don't be too concerned about your weight during the early stages of the program.
 The primary goal is regular exercise.

-Hiring a personal trainer, at least during the first few exercise sessions, is highly recommended.
+People over age 65 rarely follow diet and exercise programs for weight loss.
+Hiring a properly trained and certified personal trainer, at least during the first few exercise sessions, is highly recommended.

 Exercise can be an effective component of a weight-loss program, however, most people simply don't exercise enough to make it work for them.
-Like saving loose change, small amounts of activity throughout the day add up.
 Here are some suggestions for integrating moderate exercise into your lifestyle:

-• Buy some simple exercise aids (jump rope, exercise bands, exercise watch, running shoes, etc.) and carry them with you when you travel
+• Buy some simple exercise aids (jump rope, exercise bands, exercise watch, running shoes, etc.) and carry them with you when you travel.
+A really useful all-in-one exercise kit you can take with you when you travel is the FitKit.

 • Surround yourself with other people who exercise regularly; develop social circles based on exercise (walking in the mornings, bike trips on weekends, tennis leagues, etc.)